RobertoGalois/HardcoreWebSite/README.md

 # HardcoreWebSite
-two way to do Websites: Noob Way or Hardcore Way !
+Two ways to do Websites: Noob Way or Hardcore Way !